zulip/zulip/docs/production/deployment.md

 might see the host's memory, not the container's) and/or when using remote servers for postgres, memcached, redis, and RabbitMQ.

+#### `rolling_restart`

+If set to a non-empty value, when using `./scripts/restart-server` to restart Zulip, restart the uwsgi processes one-at-a-time, instead of all at once.
+This decreases the number of 502's served to clients, at the cost of slightly increased memory usage, and the possibility that different requests will be served by different versions of the code.

 #### `uwsgi_buffer_size`

 Override the default uwsgi buffer size of 8192.